RocketChat/docs-old/guides/administrator-guides/integrations/README.md

 ## Outgoing WebHook Scripting

-With _Scripts_ you can process all messages from a channel and change how Rocket.Chat will do the request or cancel the request.
-You can cancel the request and return a message or just do nothing.
-You can do another request inside the script using the global helper **HTTP**.
+Several different events may trigger an outgoing WebHook.
+You can preprocess the hook with a *Script*.
+This script may decide if it does nothing, returns a message immediately or sends a request to an external service.

-The response of the request will execute the script too, calling another method so you can process the response as you can do in **Incoming WebHooks**
+The response of the request will execute the script too, calling another method so you can process the response just as in **Incoming WebHooks**.

 ### How to create a new Outgoing WebHook